FellowFrank/Fys-STK4155/Project Work/Project 3/Readme.md

 ```

 #### Code/Functions.py

-Includes all the defined functions that we have created in this project separated into different sections:
+Includes all the defined functions that we have utilized in this project:
-- Dataset Generation for Regression
+- Dataset Retrieval
-- Activation Functions & derivatives
-- Loss Functions & derivatives
-    - Cross_entropy uses der_softmax as its derivative, see methods in the paper.
-- Optimization Algorithms ( Adam and RMSprop)
-    - Gradient descent and Stochastic Gradient descent, is integrated into the Neural Network class and the run experiment function.
-- A Neural Network class with:
-    - Initiation of layers
-    - Predictions & Cost
-    - Gradients
+- Dataset Augmentation
-    - Update of layers
-    - Plus 2 tests to see if it's configured correctly
-- Two broad functions to run an experiment and to graph the heath map
-    - was created to reduce code

-#### Code/Verification.ipynb
-A document that verifies that the neural network has been correctly implemented.
-By calculating the gradients and doing a test run on the dataset.

-#### Code/GridSearchParameters.ipynb
-A document that does the three grid search written about in the text, are very computationally expensive.
-Was used to get a baseline for further tuning or analysis.
+- The Optimal CNN model found through the parameter search
+- The Optimal FFNN model found through the parameter search on PCA 95%

 #### Code/Workline.ipynb
-Not important.
-Is a notebook on how the project was executed and the different steps in order to answer the parts and components for this project.
+The main execution pipeline (notebook) for the project.
+It details the step-by-step workflow used to obtain the results and final models utilized in the figures.ipynb.
+- Data preprocessing and dimensionality reduction (PCA).
+- Hyperparameter tuning experiments.
+- Training loops for the FFNN and CNN models.

-#### Figures/Figures.ipynb
+#### Code/Figures.ipynb
 Generates all the figures used in the text.
+It is created as a readable file where one can see the different training runs for the models and the extra figures not utilized, like the confusion diagrams.